About the TCIFSC

 The Commission is an integrated regulator with responsibility for the regulation of all financial services businesses operating in or from the Turks and Caicos Islands (TCI), and the supervision of designated non-financial business and persons (DNFBPs) and not-for-profit entities operating in or from the TCI.
 The Commission, through the Commercial Registry, is also responsible for the administration of company formation, registration, patents, trademarks and business names.

-The Commission led by as seven-member Board of Commissioners and reports to and takes directions from His Excellency the Governor of the Turks and Caicos Islands.
+The Commission is led by a seven-member Board of Commissioners and reports to and takes directions from His Excellency the Governor of the Turks and Caicos Islands.

 Through highly trained and motivated professionals, we promote a resilient and internationally compliant financial sector and support the establishment of legal and corporate entities.